-The following article about WTCHR studies of youth is currently undergoing journal peer review:
+The following article about WTCHR studies of youth was currently undergoing journal peer review in 2016:

-Unmet Healthcare Needs and School Func-

-tioning of New York City Adolescents Following the World Trade Center Attacks of September 11, 2001 http://www1.nyc.gov/assets/doh/down-loads/pdf/chi/chi28-4.pdf
+Unmet Healthcare Needs and School Functioning of New York City Adolescents Following the World Trade Center Attacks of September 11, 2001

 In 2009, the New York City Department of Health and Mental Hygiene published "Clinical Guidelines for Children and Adolescents Exposed to the World Trade Center Disaster."
 Advisors included researchers, pediatric researchers, and parents representing the affected community.
 These guidelines are available at the following website: